You already know you need great stocks if you’re going to invest in the market. But how do you know which ones are good and which are terrible?

 In the circled area, you see the current volume (Vol) followed by the average volume.
 Google finance uses the last 30 days to get the average volume.

 Advanced Micro Devices’ volume for this day was over 106 million shares.
 Compare that to its usual volume of 49 million and you’ll see more than twice as many shares were traded during this trading day.

 Now that you see what the volume was, let’s figure out why the volume was twice the normal amount.

-Above you’ll see the news for AMD on Finviz.com for December 8, 2016.
+Above you’ll see the news for AMD on Finviz.com.
 Pretty much every entry is talking about the stock being upgraded by analysts.

 For comparison, look at this chart for AMD.
 You can see the volume measured at the very bottom of the chart.

 Each bar at the bottom measures the volume per day in millions.
 On the right side, you see to markers, 180 and 90.
 You can see there have been a few days that the volume for the stock has reached nearly 180 million shares traded.

 Oftentimes you’ll only have one piece of info at first.
 Either you’ll notice the change in volume or hear the news about the upgrade.
 Each item of information you have about a stock is a puzzle piece that can help you see the bigger picture.

 As you can see technical analysis mainly relies on monitoring changes in price.